Shane-Bath/PP4-Django-CRM-App/README.md

 ## Final thoughts
-I had grander plans for this project; I wanted to have an appointment system with a calendar, link call log, and task to clients.
+I had grander plans for this project; I wanted to have an appointment system with a calendar, link call log, and tasks to clients.
 Add  the ability to upload PDFs and word documents to the client folder and finally display emails in the dashboard.
 This was well beyond the scope of this project and had to be abandoned once I realised the complexity involved in implementing some of these features.
 I do intend to continue working on this project, as it has provided me with a good understanding of the Django framework and its possibilities.

 ## Credit